WiktorPodobinski/random-countries/README.md

 ## How to get started with the app

+Update: the app has been deployed on Vercel, feel free to skip following steps and jump right on: https://random-countries-v.vercel.app/

 1. First, make sure you have Git installed on your computer.
 If you don't, you can download it from [here](https://git-scm.com/downloads).

 2. Open your command prompt or terminal window and navigate to the directory where you want to store the project (you can use the `cd` command).